clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 james@rapi-c1-n1:~$ iptables -V
 iptables v1.8.4 (legacy)
 ```
-The overall hypothesis from all of the above research is that my issue is the lack of `nftables` support in tailscaled is biting me due to the fact I'm running on Ubuntu 22.04 on my cluster nodes which defaults to nftables.
+The overall hypothesis from all of the above research is that my issue is the lack of `nftables` support in tailscaled is biting me due to the fact I'm running on Ubuntu 22.04 on my cluster nodes which defaults to `nftables`.

 ## Testing the hypothetical fix
-Since it looked like my issues is lack of `nftables` support out-of-the-box Tailscale and, as luck would have it, experimental support is supposedly there behind a disabled flag, I set about testing this out to see if it could unblock me.
+Since it looked like my issue was lack of `nftables` support out-of-the-box Tailscale and, as luck would have it, experimental support is supposedly there behind a disabled flag, I set about testing this out to see if it could unblock me.
 The approach was:

 1. forcing on the `TS_DEBUG_USE_NETLINK_NFTABLES` flag in `wengine/router/router_linux.go`
 2. build a private copy of the tailscale/tailscale container image
 3. verify this image with Tailscale proxy since the implementation is shared with the Operator and the scenario is simpler
 4. if yes, test image with Tailscale Operator

 The result of working through these steps was the following private fork: [https://github.com/clarkezone/tailscale/commits/nftoperatortestfix](https://github.com/clarkezone/tailscale/commits/nftoperatortestfix) the testing of which proved very fruitful.
-In summary, the nftsupport worked as expected.
+In summary, the `nfttables` support worked as expected.
 Since others had cited this problem, I decided to be a good opensource citizen and submit a PR: [https://github.com/tailscale/tailscale/pull/8749](https://github.com/tailscale/tailscale/pull/8749).

 As the ongoing work on [https://github.com/tailscale/tailscale/issues/5621](https://github.com/tailscale/tailscale/issues/5621) continues to land (eg [https://github.com/tailscale/tailscale/pull/8762](https://github.com/tailscale/tailscale/pull/8762)) the need for my fix will go away as the scenario will just work, but until then it's a temporary stop-gap for those blocked on adopting the Tailscale Kubernetes Operator.